"What do I do now? Where do I even begin???"

 Carnegie can give even the most rigid engineer essential lessons on leading others well.

-- 4 Dale Carnegie quotes every leader can learn from
+There are so many great lessons in this book, and here are 4 Dale Carnegie quotes every leader can learn from.

-If you want to understand what makes other people tick, how to motivate them, and win them over to your way of thinking, there is no better book.
+If you want to understand what makes other people tick, how to motivate them and win them over to your way of thinking, there is no better book.

 2) Andy Grove's "High Output Management"